-Workers in electronics production facilities around the world, and especially in emerging economies, are often involuntarily exposed to toxic chemicals.
-The shared mission of CEPN’s participants is to develop solutions that protect the health and safety of front line workers, preferably through elimination and substitution with safer processes and alternative substances.
+Workers in electronics production facilities around the world—especially in emerging economies—are often involuntarily exposed to toxic chemicals.
+CEPN’s participants share a mission to develop solutions that protect the health and safety of front line workers, preferably through elimination and substitution with safer processes and alternative substances.
 We commit to working together to rapidly pilot and refine those solutions, and to scale them up in the service of our shared goal of moving toward zero exposure of workers to toxic chemicals in the electronics manufacturing process.

-Developing high-trust relationships between brands, suppliers, customers, workers and advocates and leveraging their diverse talents and perspectives is critical to addressing the challenges facing the technology supply chain.
-Transparency, information sharing and collective action, even among competitors, enable all stakeholders to more effectively address issues like workplace exposure that no single organization can resolve on their own.
+Developing high-trust relationships between brands, suppliers, customers, workers and advocates is critical to leveraging their diverse talents and perspectives to address the challenges facing the technology supply chain.
+Transparency, information sharing, and collective action, even among competitors, enable all stakeholders to more effectively address issues like workplace exposure, which no single organization can resolve on its own.

 Clean Production Action (CPA)

 Responsible Business Alliance (RBA) / Electronics Industry Citizenship Coalition (EICC)

 Social Accountability International (SAI)

 Chemical Focus: Chemicals used for bonding and/or cleaning functions across the consumer and enterprise electronics supply chain– and for electronics supplied to other industries, including wearables, automotive, internet of things, toys, medical

 Hazard & Exposure Focus: Both reducing hazard and reducing exposure